 If you have had a temporary divorce needs hearing and you are not pleased with the result, all is not lost.
 This usually is the first time that you will see your divorce lawyer in action, and if you are not impressed at this hearing, it is not likely that it will get better and this may be the time for you to seek another divorce lawyer.
 You should remember that a magistrate often will keep the "status quo", or things just the way they are at the time of the temporary hearing, until the final divorce hearing.
 That usually means that unless there is some significant concern about someone's parenting, the children usually stay in the home where they are until a timesharing evaluation can be performed and presented at the final hearing.
 It usually also means that whoever is paying certain bills or expenses will continue to pay those until the final divorce hearing.

 Child support or alimony amounts usually are higher at temporary hearings than they are at the end of the divorce case.
 Whether the temporary hearing result will be the same at the final hearing is completely dependent on the facts of your case and on many complicated factors that only an experienced (preferably Board Certified Divorce and Family Law Lawyer) Jacksonville divorce lawyer can tell you.

 Contact a Seasoned Divorce Lawyer at Charles E. Willmott, P.A.

-You should call my office today for your free consultation so that I can give you an honest and experienced opinion about how your divorce case is going and whether or not I think the results should have been different after your temporary divorce hearing.
-I also have great experience with military members and divorce.
+You should call my office Charles E. Willmott, P.A. today at (904) 849-5183 or submit an online form to schedule your free consultation so that I can give you an honest and experienced opinion about how your divorce case is going and whether or not I think the results should have been different after your temporary divorce hearing.
+I also have significant experience with military members and divorce.
 I accept cases in Duval, Nassau, Clay, St. Johns, and Baker Counties.